 Bankruptcy cases are subject to federal laws contained in Title 11 of the United States Code.
 Procedural aspects of bankruptcy cases are governed by the Federal Rules of Bankruptcy Procedure.
-The Bankruptcy Code and Rules may be accessed using the links below:
+The Bankruptcy Code and Rules may be accessed on line by clicking on the links below:

-Title 11 United States Code Federal Rules of Bankruptcy Procedure
+Title 11 U.S. Code Federal Rules of Bankruptcy Procedure